 Melodie has a passion for community and a love of the DTES.
 Her years of fundraising experience comes from a background in social service.
 As Development Officer at SJMA, Melodie is responsible for maintaining, growing and connecting potential and current partners, while creating awareness of funding opportunities, providing updates and sharing the story of the Academy.

-Melodie and her husband live in the mountains of Port Moody with their two energetic children and a guinea pig who answers (sometimes) to “Reggie.”
+Melodie and her husband live in the mountains of Port Moody with their two energetic children.
 Spare time can be limited with little ones; however there is always time enough for family dance parties, loud singing and outdoor exploring.
 When her kids and husband are not around, Melodie has been known to relish a sweet treat or two.

 José Cerón Ortega